mbilokonsky/mit/README.md

 `mit jira` is opinionated in that it requires you to name your branches after JIRA tickets, but if you do then running this in a project will open safari to that ticket.
 Note that you need to set up an environment variable for this to work: `$JIRA_TEAM`

+`mit pulls` will open the pull requests page in the `upstream` remote of the current branch.

 The generated URL is: `https://$JIRA_TEAM.atlassian.net/browse/<current branch name>`

 ## Installation